Distributor: Seda Spettacoli (International Classics – U.S.)

 OK, here are my thoughts:

 I typically don’t review movies of this type (slashers), but this one is exceptional.
-This might be the fist Italian horror film I saw in my youth, and believe me, it scared the crap out of me!
+This might be the first Italian horror film I saw in my youth, and believe me when I say, it scared the crap out of me!
 I must first talk about the soundtrack.
 You will not find a move that has a more influential soundtrack than this one.
 Guaranteed.
 The eeriness, and straight up frightening tones will have you on the edge of your seat throughout the flick.
 How this movie didn’t win an award for that, is mind-boggling.
 The death scenes/suspenseful parts were really aided by the music, and that cannot be denied.
 Another great aspect, and again, like the soundtrack, helps set this film apart from any others from its time (and maybe all time), is the color.
 Whether it be the blood, the lighting, or even the shadowy greys and blacks, they really set the wild and scary tone for the entire film.

 Most people probably wont get real excited by the acting, and anyone would be hard-pressed to convince them otherwise, but Jessica Harper was very solid as the lead in this one.
 Alida Valli, as Miss Tanner, was a very frightening instructor.
 You can just imagine some school in Europe with a terrifying woman barking out orders, keeping everyone in line.
 The rest of the cast is bland, but honestly it doesn’t matter.
 The key elements of this film are ones that were mentioned earlier, and elevate it above the Status quo.
 The makeup and costumes were good, but not great.
 The special effects weren’t spectacular, but the suspense is what gets you, not the over-the-top gore.